 This product’s hefty price-tag is made up for by the fact that each application lasts up to seven days - meaning that you’ll be using the 12-ounce block for months to come.
 The white-colored wax doesn’t stain your board or your clothing, and can also be used for base preparation.

 OneBallJay’s BioGreen Hot Wax is the top choice for eco-warriors (or really anyone with an interesting in preserving the pristine environments so loved by snowboarders and skiers).
 Designed to provide excellent glide at all temperatures, it’s made from renewable soybean oil instead of the petroleum base favored by the vast majority of other wax brands.
 It’s particularly good as an environmentally-friendly alternative to fluorocarbon waxes, which are notorious for leaching harmful chemicals into the water table (although it can’t offer the same speed).
 The 5.6-ounce block can be used as an iron-on wax or a rub-on wax, allowing for great versatility.

 07 of 07

-Of all the inventively named scented waxes created by Choad Cheese (think Maple Bacon or Arvind’s Mom’s Coconut Curry), the Dirty Hippie version is the most popular.
-Blending scents of patchouli and nag champa, it’s a lot more fragrant than its name suggests.
-Reviewers love it for its ability to evoke past memories of great days out on the slopes.
-It works as well as it smells, providing a smooth ride in a broad range of different temperatures.
-It’s easy to apply and lasts a long time considering the block’s relatively small 3.5-ounce size.
+Of all the inventively-named scented waxes created by Choad Cheese (think Dirty Hippie or Arvind’s Mom’s Coconut Curry), Maple Bacon is one of the most popular.
+With a sweet, bacon-y scent that reviewers love, this all-temp wax gives you maximum glide on the slopes, proving it truly does work as well as it smells.
+It’s easy to apply and lasts a long time considering the block’s relatively small 4-ounce size.